dinanjanan/emulated-blockchain/README.md

 ## Running the application

-No third-party build systems or task runners are used other than webpack and babel which are abstracted away by `create-react-app`.
+No build systems or task runners are used other than webpack and babel (which are abstracted away by `create-react-app`).
 So, simply run `yarn start` to start the webpack development server, and `yarn build` to create a production build.